Anachronisms in the Book of Mormon: Quoting Isaiah

 Book of Mormon prophets quote chapters 48 through 54 of the Book of Isaiah after having left Jerusalem around 600 BC.
 Since Isaiah died around 698 BC, under traditional biblical belief, there would be no conflict.
-However, the evidence indicates that these chapters were not written by Isaiah, but rather by one or more other people during the Babylonian captivity, sometime between 586 and 538 BC (between 14 and 82 years after it could have been known to the Book of Mormon prophets).
+However, it is widely accepted that these chapters were not written by Isaiah, but rather by one or more other people during the Babylonian captivity, sometime between 586 and 538 BC (between 14 and 82 years after it could have been known to the Book of Mormon prophets).

+Books of Moses

+In the Book of Mormon around 600 BC, a prophet Nephi and his brothers recover brass plates that they discovered "...did contain the five books of Moses, which gave an account of the creation of the world, and also of Adam and Eve, who were our first parents; And also a record of the Jews from the beginning, even down to the commencement of the reign of Zedekiah, king of Judah; And also the prophecies of the holy prophets, from the beginning, even down to the commencement of the reign of Zedekiah;" What is commonly understood as the five books of Moses was not completely written, compiled or attributed to Moses as the author until after the Babylonian captivity.
+Modern scholarly consensus rejects authorship by Moses, affirms that it had multiple authors, and was composed over centuries.
+Additionally, the concept of the Books of Moses followed by a history and then the writings of the prophets reflects a contemporary understanding of the Christian Old Testament.
+David Bokovoy writes, "The concept of five Mosaic books, however, is clearly anachronistic.
+Moreover, it is extremely difficult to imagine that these books could have existed as an Egyptian translation.
+There's no historical evidence that Judean scribes translated what would become biblical texts into a foreign language until the second century BC; and when they did, it was the Greek Septuagint."

 Baptism

 Baptism is mentioned as a ritual that is taught and performed among the Nephites, with its first mention being taught by Nephi, son of Lehi between 559 and 545 BC.
 Research by Everett Ferguson (2009) has concluded that "the date for the origin of proselyte baptism cannot be determined."
-The Babylonian captivity occurred after the departure of the Lehites recounted in the Book of Mormon.

 Both Christian and Rabbinic baptism is rooted in the washings in the Book of Leviticus, which traditional Biblical timelines date to approximately 1445 BC although current texts are considered to date from the Achaemenid Empire, which began about 539 BC.
 A practice similar to baptism is known to have been practiced by the Essenes between the 2nd century BC and the 1st century AD.
 The Jewish Encyclopedia of 1906 compares Christian baptism to ancient Jewish ritual purification and initiation rites involving immersion in water and states that "Baptism was practised in ancient (Hasidean or Essene) Judaism".